agl-alexglopez/heap-allocator-workshop/docs/programs.md

   - `.././obj/print_peaks_list_bestfit -v ../scripts/pattern-mixed.script`
 - Add breakpoints corresponding to line numbers in the script.
 This will show you how many free nodes existed after that line executes.
 You will also enter an interactive terminal session.
 You can decide if you want to continue to the next breakpoint, add a new future breakpoint, or continue to the end of the program execution.
 Be sure to follow the prompt directions.
   - `.././obj/print_peaks_list_bestfit -v -b 100 -b 200 -b 450 ../scripts/pattern-mixed.script`

+## My Optional Program

+This was a program we created to test our heap allocators in a more "real" context.
+Ideally we would take a previous program that utilized the heap and exchange all standard library heap calls and replace them with our own, along with a few other steps such as initializing our heap segment.
+I left the program I tested with, a simple text parsing program, but you could replace this with anything you would like.
+Just use my heap allocator as the backing for it.

+### How to Use My Optional Program

+This is up to you.
+Design whatever program you would like.

+## Python Script Generation